BlaineAndersonDev/skyward-therapies/readme.md

     * Here you should see some basic data displayed, like so:
     * ![003](client/public/images/003_server.png?raw=true)
     * Great work!
 Both your *Server* & *Client* are working perfectly!
+  * Make sure you push your code up to Github!
+    * Navigate to your *Server* directory in your terminal & use:
+    * `git push origin master`

 ## **Step 4:** Client Updates